wallimans/Active-Directory-Home-Lab/Active-Directory/README.md

 ### Step One: Installing Windows Server 2019 on Azure

 Our first step is creating the virtual machine that we will configure as our domain controller and use for the lab.
-I've broken this process down [here](https://github.com/wallimans/Home-Lab/tree/main/Virtual-Machines/Microsoft-Azure/Creating-Windows-Server-2019).
+For our purposes we will be using Microsoft's Azure platform to spin up our virtual machines in the cloud.
+This can be done other ways like running hypervisors such as Virtual Box directly on your machine, but for people with Apple Silicone processors (M1, M2, M3, etc.) you won't be able to run any instances of Windows Server as they aren't supported by ARM processors yet.
+This way you can follow along regardless of the computer you are using, as long as you can run an RDP client to connect to the boxes, which are available for all major operating systems.
+I've broken this step down [here](https://github.com/wallimans/Home-Lab/tree/main/Virtual-Machines/Microsoft-Azure/Creating-Windows-Server-2019).

 ## Step Two: Establishing Ethernet Settings